Azure-Samples/azure-ml-federated-learning/experimental/confidential_compute/README.md

     az deployment group create --template-file ./bicep/aks_with_confcomp.bicep --resource-group <resource group name> --parameters clusterName="akswithcceus2" region='eastus2'
     ```

+    This script will deploy an AKS cluster in your resource group, with a single node pool `confcompool` with confidential compute nodes.

 3. Deploy the AzureML extension in this cluster

     ```bash